-If you owned a retail store, would you let a customer start cursing and yelling at your customers that the products you sell would give them incurable diseases or would you kick that customer out?
+If you owned a retail store, would you let a customer start cursing and yelling at your customers or would you kick that customer out?

 Steam’s curator program was implemented a little over a year ago.
 This program allowed individuals and groups of users to put together a selection of recommendations with a brief text component that appears on everyone’s Steam store page when enough people are following that curator.